marinaserranomontes/annotation-widget/README.md

 ### CocoaPods

-1. Add `pod 'OpenTokAnnotations'` to your podfile.
+1. Add `pod 'OTAnnotation'` to your podfile.
 2. Run `pod install` from your Terminal or using an Xcode plugin.

 ### Manually add the framework